laur89/docker-borg-mysql-backup/README.md

       -r                      restore from remote borg repo
       -l                      restore from local borg repo
-      -B BORG_OPTS            additional borg params to pass to extract command -L LOCAL_REPO           overrides container env variable of same name -R REMOTE               remote connection; overrides env var of same name -T REMOTE_REPO          path to repo on remote host; overrides env var of same name -O RESTORE_DIR          path to directory where archive will get extracted/restored to -a ARCHIVE_NAME         name of the borg archive to restore/extract data from
+      -B BORG_OPTS            additional borg params to pass to extract command -L LOCAL_REPO           overrides container env var of same name -R REMOTE               overrides container env var of same name -T REMOTE_REPO          overrides container env var of same name -O RESTORE_DIR          path to directory where archive will get extracted to -a ARCHIVE_NAME         full name of the borg archive to extract data from

 #### Usage examples